Steak & Sweet Potato Breakfast Hash

 - 4 eggs

 - salt to taste

-- Season with salt and pepper.
+- Reduce heat to medium.
+Stir in diced apples and steak.
+Season with salt and pepper.